 Selling your home via auction in Austin offers an opportunity to sell your house quickly with no real estate agent fees, and often with a profit.

-However, there may be disadvantages when auctioning your home instead of selling the traditional routes with an agent or a real estate investment firm like Texas Direct Home Buyers.
+However, there may be disadvantages when auctioning your home instead of selling the traditional routes with an agent or a real estate investment firm like Austin Direct Home Buyers.

 In this post, I’ll go into some of the do’s and dont’s of auctioning your house in Austin and surrounding areas, and discuss the question of “Is Auctioning Your House A Good Idea in Austin, TX?”